Batch Label Inference and Replacement Attacks in Black-Boxed Vertical Federated Learning: Batch Label Inference Attack

 Then the final objective is to match the observed and simulated gradients:

-We show experimentally that this reconstruction can be quite powerful, achieving an over $90\%$ label reconstruction rate.
-Therefore, we conclude that batch averaging is not sufficient to protect the label information in VFL setting.
-In the next section, we propose a novel defense technique to protect labels.
+We term our attack \textbf{gradient inversion} and implement the optimization with gradient descend in Algorithm \ref{label_leakage_algorithm}.
+We show experimentally that this reconstruction can be quite powerful achieving an over $90\%$ label reconstruction rate for large batch size.
+Therefore, we conclude that batch averaging is not sufficient to protect the label information in Black-boxed VFL setting.
+In Section\ref{section:DEFENCE}, we propose a novel defense technique to protect labels.